Aberdeen Camp |

 (1856 - 1911), Walla Walla

-This Federal fort was located at three separate sites: the first was a stockaded blockhouse on the Walla Walla River just west of town; the second site (one month later) was another stockaded blockhouse with exterior huts at what is now 1st and Main Streets; and the third site was a mile and a half away on Mill Creek at the present-day V.A.
-Hospital.
+This Federal fort was located at three separate sites in succession: the first (September-October 1856) was a stockaded blockhouse on Mill Creek about five miles northeast of town (just west of Kibler); the second site (October 1856-1857) was another blockhouse with several log huts (no stockade) on the north side of Mill Creek six miles from the Walla Walla River at what is now South 1st Ave. and East Main Street; and the third site (from 1857 on) was a mile and a half away on Mill Creek at the present-day John Wainwright Memorial V.A.
+Medical Center complex (established 1921) at West Chestnut Street and South 13th Ave..
 Intermittently garrisoned between 1864 and 1867.
-Became a livestock depot between 1867 and 1873.
+Became a military livestock depot between 1867 and 1873.
 Permanently regarrisoned in 1873, with new Officers' quarters, barracks, and other buildings.
 Many of the original, but modified, buildings remain.
-The fort's buildings are arranged in a "broken wagonwheel" or semi-circle design.
-The "Pioneer Village" and the old fort make up the Fort Walla Walla Museum complex located at 755 Myra Road.
-Admission fee.
-The city was originally named Steptoeville.
+The city was originally named Steptoeville when the Army first established the post.

 (1855 - 1856), near College Place